LoopKit/loopdocs/docs/gh-actions/gh-customize.md

     WARNING - After a recent release - wait for the release number to be updated on this page before using any of the copy/paste commands.

+    This page has not been updated for Loop 3.2.1.
+    Please be patient - the location for customization for Eros pods has changed and will be updated on this page and [Code Customization](../build/code_customization.md) page - but later.

 !!! info "Time Estimate"
     * About half an hour to an hour per Module
         * Typically 1 or 2 Modules